If your child will be 3 years old between 1 September and 31 December 2017

-Currently all three and four year olds are entitled to up to 15 hours of free childcare and early education a week for up to 38 weeks a year.
-Children can access this universal entitlement in school nursery classes, private day nurseries, pre-school playgroups and with childminders.
-From September 2017, eligible families will be entitled to an additional 15 hours.
+All three and four year olds are entitled to up to 15 hours of free childcare and early education a week for up to 38 weeks a year, eligible working families are entitled to an additional 15 hours.
+Children can access these entitlements in school nursery classes, private day nurseries, pre-school playgroups and with childminders.

 - They earn or expect to earn the equivalent to 16 hours at National Minimum or Living Wage over the coming three months.